TheSimpleZ/ServiceBlock/README.md

 This library gives you a declarative approach to defining REST APIs.
 It's based on ASP.NET, but gives your a resource oriented workflow.

+The purpose of this library is not to provide customizability.
+Rather, it's to force a simple structure where the developer can focus of writing business logic.

 ## Installation

 You can either choose to use our template to scaffold a new project, or you can install the library and migrate your current structure to ServiceBlock.